Replication from MySQL 8.0 to 5.7 stops with the error utf8mb4_0900_ai_ci. Cause and solution

 Specifying Collation when creating a schema or table

-If the default settings are not correct, you might think that specifying Collation will fix the problem.
+If the default setting is not good, you might think that specifying Collation will fix it.

 What a no-no.

-Let's try creating a schema by specifying COLLATE.
+Let's try creating a schema with COLLATE specified.

 When I checked the slave status on the DB2 side, I found that replication had stopped due to an error.

-The schema on the DB1 side has been created with the COLLATE properly specified.
+The schema on DB1 side is created with the COLLATE properly specified.

 Specify default_collation_for_utf8mb4